debops/debops/docs/introduction/faq.rst

 Another year passed, and in June 2019 Ansible Galaxy team removed support for multi-role repositories and implemented Ansible Collections.
-But before that, the Mazer team removed support for multi-role repositories from the :command:`mazer` client, and at some point DebOps monorepo is/was uninstallable via Ansible Galaxy.
+But before that, the Mazer team removed support for multi-role repositories from the :command:`mazer` client, and at some point DebOps monorepo was uninstallable via Ansible Galaxy.

-The project now has support for Ansible Collections, and hopefully after June 2019 the situation will improve.
-Right now the easiest method of installation is using the Python ``debops`` package from PyPI or directly from the GitHub repository.
+Since DebOps v2.0.0 release, the project should be fully supported as an Ansible Collection available on Ansible Galaxy.
+If you use an older release installed from Galaxy, you should consider upgrading to the current stable release.
 You can read the :ref:`DebOps installation instructions <install>` to find out more.

 Why DebOps doesn't use :command:`ansible-vault` to store passwords?